kingparra/hpfp/01_-_all_you_need_is_lambda/questions.rst

  Chapter 1 Questions
 *********************

+* Why did the author choose to write about LC for chapter 1?
+* How is LC relevant to programming in haskell?
+* What abilities do you gain from the chapter that are relevant to functional programming?
 * **How should I explain lambda calculus to my mom over the phone?**

 * What are the codomain, image, and range of a function, and how do they differ?